 We were founded in 1914 by Edwin Booz, one of the pioneers of management consulting.
 In 1940, we began serving the U.S. government by advising the Secretary of the Navy in preparation for World War II.
-As the needs of our clients have grown more complex, we have expanded beyond our management consulting foundation to develop deep expertise in the fields of technology, engineering, cyber security, and data science.
+As the needs of our clients have grown more complex, we have expanded beyond our management consulting foundation to develop deep expertise in the fields of engineering and science, systems delivery, cyber, and analytics.